stevenhillcox/learngit/readme.md

 Now that we know how the file structure is working for us under the hood, let's take a step back and look at the commit hierarchy and how git manipulates it for us as we run various commands.

+### Checkout

+This one is very straightforward.

+1. If a known branch name is given, find commit hash of branch.
+2. Update the index to match the tree associated with the target commit
+3. Update contents of working directory to those of the target commit.
+4. Update HEAD to point to new branch (or target commit if hash is given).

+The only tricky part concerns updating the index but is simple when you realise we already have a history of what the index looked like in the form of our commit trees.

 ### Commit

 The first fundamental building block of a git history is the commit.
 This one isn't that difficult but let's break it down.